material-components/material-components-web/packages/mdc-textfield/icon/README.md

 ## `MDCTextFieldIcon` Properties and Methods

-### Properties

 Property | Value Type | Description
 --- | --- | ---
 `foundation` | `MDCTextFieldIconFoundation` | Returns the icon's foundation.
 This allows the parent `MDCTextField` component to access the public methods on the `MDCTextFieldIconFoundation` class.

 ## Usage Within Frameworks

-If you are using a JavaScript framework, such as React or Angular, you can create a `MDCTextField` for your framework.
+If you are using a JavaScript framework, such as React or Angular, you can create a Text field icon for your framework.
 Depending on your needs, you can use the _Simple Approach: Wrapping MDC Web Vanilla Components_, or the _Advanced Approach: Using Foundations and Adapters_.
 Please follow the instructions [here](../../../docs/integrating-into-frameworks.md).

 ### `MDCTextFieldIconAdapter`